dssg/wikienergy/docs/README.md

 Dataset Adapters are built for importing specific datasets into the format used throughout the package which is described below.
 If you wish to use a different source of data with the disaggregator library, your main task will be to build a dataset adapter.
+A few examples have already been built by us.

 Dataset adapters may make use of the methods in the `utils` module, but their main purpose is to provide an interface for collecting appliance traces from various traces.

-A few examples have already been built by us.

 ### PecanStreetDatasetAdapter
 #### Overview
-The Pecan Street dataset includes a large repository of disaggregated traces from submetered houses at one-minute or fifteen-minute intervals.
-The
+The Pecan Street dataset includes a large repository of disaggregated traces from submetered homes sampled at one-minute or fifteen-minute intervals.
+Credentials are required for access to the database.

 #### Methods
 - None

 ### TracebaseDatasetAdapter
 #### Overview
-- None
+The Tracebase dataset contains many different types of individual appliance twenty-four hour traces sampled at one-second intervals and grouped by appliance-type.
+The traces for an individual appliance instance may or may not be consecutive or temporally aligned with traces from other appliances.
+Traces are grouped by filetype and their filenames indicate the appliance instance and time period.

 #### Methods
 - None

 ### GreenButtonDatasetAdapter [Future]
-#### Attributes
+#### Overview
-- None
+The Green Button xml format is a standard which is used by commercial energy suppliers to provide end-users with historical energy usages

 #### Methods
 - None